pedro-psb/pedro-psb/README.md

 ### Hello!
 I'm Pedro Pessoa 👋

-I'm a python backend developer and fullstack wannabe from Brazil.
+I'm a python backend developer from Brazil.

 **Bio:** My story as a developer begins back on my early teenage days when I did some monkey coded games with 🙈 ActionScript 🙊.
 After highschool I've tried to get into other fields, first architecture and then music, but neither of them did work for me.
-Now that I've got back into to programming I can clearly see how much I reeeally like it 😊
+Now that I've got back into programming I can clearly see how much I reeeally like it 😊

 ---